vulnerable-code/VulnerableApp-php/README.md

 ```

 ## Contact
-Please raise a github issue for enhancement/issues in VulnerableApp-jsp or send email to karan.sasan@owasp.org regarding queries
+Please raise a github issue for enhancement/issues in VulnerableApp-php or send email to karan.sasan@owasp.org regarding queries
 we will try to resolve issues asap.